sigizmund993/ssl-firmware/README.md

-this is firmware for ssl robots for team EAGLES previously known as SPB-united
+this is firmware for ssl robots for team EAGLES
 //TEST